 Health Policy/Health Services

 The concept of health equity, as well as practice-based strategies for addressing population health, is woven throughout the curriculum.
-In addition, students in the MPH@Simmons program may choose from a range of interdisciplinary electives to tailor the program to fit their specific needs and interests.
+In addition to exploring areas of interest in applied research opportunities, students can choose electives to tailor the program to fit their specific needs and interests.

 Want to know how many hours an MPH student typically dedicates each week to the program?
 Download our Planning Your Studies (PDF) guide.

-“This program is committed to developing new public health leaders who will unapologetically reinforce the central importance of racial justice and health equity in their work.” —Liz Salomon, Director, Field at Primary Care Progress
+“This program is committed to developing new public health leaders who will unapologetically reinforce the central importance of racial justice and health equity in their work.” —Liz Salomon, Program Director, Pediatric HIV/AIDS Cohort Study Data & Operations Center, Harvard University

 Health Equity Change Project